Awards of the United States Department of State: Expeditionary Service Award

 The "Expeditionary Service Award" (ESA) was created in 2011 for employees who have successfully completed an assignment to designated field locations.
 Current field locations that confer eligibility for this award include Iraq and Afghanistan.
 Those who have served previously will receive their awards once their service records are verified.

 The Expeditionary Service Award will include a citation signed by the Secretary, as well as an engraved medal or pin.
 It will also be noted in the official performance files for career Foreign Service and Civil Service employees.

 Secretary’s Career Achievement Award

 This award is presented to members of the Foreign Service upon retirement after 25 or more years of service with the U.S. Department of State.
 It was initially issued as the Wilbur J. Carr Award, named after former Minister Carr, who has been referred to as the "father of the Foreign Service."
 Minister Carr served as the head of the legation to the former Czechoslovakia in 1937 before the mission was closed.

 The medal was later changed to be the Secretary's Career Achievement Award, and although the medal itself changed, the ribbon retained the same color scheme.
 The award consists of a gold medal set and a certificate signed by the Secretary.
-Currently, the medal sets are not being issued with the certificate.
+Medal sets have not been issued since 2007.